 Helen is an organizational development consultant, facilitator and executive coach with 18 years of experience working with social change organizations and leaders in the U.S. and internationally.

-Rockwood’s optimal criteria for enrollment in the 2010-2011 Fellowship include a cohort of leaders who:
+Rockwood’s optimal criteria for enrollment in the Fellowship included a cohort of leaders who:

 - Are engaged in work focusing on media reform, specifically around issues related to advancing media rights, and access and openness

 - Are emerging leaders in the field, having been engaged in the work for at least 3-5 years*